arvigeus/AZ-204/Topics/Key Vault.md

 ### Access Model

 Access to a key vault is controlled through two interfaces: the management plane (for managing Key Vault itself) and the data plane (for working with the data stored in a key vault).
 Both planes use Azure Active Directory (Azure AD) for authentication.
 For authorization, the management plane uses Azure role-based access control (Azure RBAC) and the data plane uses a [Key Vault access policy](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal) and [Azure RBAC](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli) for Key Vault data plane operations.
+Minimum standard role for managing access policies: `Contributor`.

 ### Authentication